 Share Necessities is a non-profit organization that serves inner city youth through meditation, yoga, and leadership training.
 Whether delivering health kits to neighbors in need or school supplies to low-income students, Share Necessities strives to help people form a greater connection to their communities.

-BLT Helps designed a sign for Share Necessities’ first inner-city CommUNITY Wellness Center in South Los Angeles, which opened its doors on Saturday, November 4, 2016.
-Many thanks to Continental Colorcraft for donating their services to print and install the sign!
-We also designed a charity ad for Share Necessities that you may recognize from the 2016 Clio Key Art Awards catalog.
+BLT Helps designed signage for Share Necessities’ first inner-city CommUNITY Wellness Center in South Los Angeles, which opened its doors on Saturday, November 4, 2016.
+Recently, we created additional signs to promote their youth and adult services which support a healthy mind-body connection through yoga, mixed martial arts, and mindfulness training.
+Many thanks to Continental Colorcraft for donating their services to print and install the signs on Giving Tuesday!
+We also designed charity ads for Share Necessities that you may recognize from the 2016 and 2017 Clio Entertainment Awards catalogs.

 For more information on Share Necessities and what they do, please check out their website.